Harbourside Shopping Centre: Redevelopment

-On 7 November 2013, Harbourside Shopping Centre was acquired by Mirvac for $522 million.
+On 7 November 2013, Harbourside Shopping Centre was acquired by Mirvac for $252 million.

 As part of the $3 billion project underway Mirvac planned for a significant new retail shopping centre and commercial office tower," documents, lodged with the Department of Planning & Environment as part of the Harbourside Shopping Centre development in 2015.

-In August 2016 Mirvac dropped plans for an office complex at Darling Harbour and instead looked to build a taller, skinnier apartment tower as part of its proposed $400 million redevelopment of the Harbourside Shopping Centre.
+In August 2016, Mirvac dropped plans for an office complex at Darling Harbour and instead looked to build a taller, slimmer apartment tower as part of its proposed $400 million redevelopment of the Harbourside Shopping Centre.

 In October 2020, Mirvac updated its plans for the new retail centre and apartments which will include a new public domain of over 8,200m².
 This redevelopment will include the demolition of the existing shopping centre and removal of the existing pedestrian bridge over Darling Drive and the old monorail station.
 The development will include a mixture of non-residential and residential uses, including a new shopping centre containing retail and restaurants, residential apartments and public open spaces.

 The centre closed on 9 December 2022 and demolition commenced in early 2023.
+By late 2023, construction began on the new mixed use tower and retail complex on the same site; Harbourside Residences.

 Tenants

-Harbourside had 20,566m² of floor space.
-The major attractions included Kingpin bowling alley (includes M9 Laser Skirmish), Australia's first retail Jet flight simulator, RaceCentre, 9D motion moving cinema and Hard Rock Cafe (Sydney's only store).
+Harbourside had 20,497 m2 of floor space prior to its closure in 2022.
+The major attractions included Kingpin bowling alley (includes M9 Laser Skirmish), Australia's first retail Jet flight simulator, RaceCentre, 9D motion moving cinema and Hard Rock Cafe (Sydney's only restaurant).
+The Hard Rock Cafe opened its 500-seat venue at Harbourside in 2011, as a revival of its previous location in Darlinghurst (which had closed in 2007).

+Upon its opening in 1988, Harbourside offered over 15,000m² of retail space across 232 individual tenancies, including 92 small tenancies in an area known as the Bazaar.
+Among the notable tenants was Virgin Records, a British-based chain of record stores, which opened its first location outside the UK at Harbourside.
+A 320-seater Ettamogah restaurant opened in Harbourside in 1997, though its tenancy was short-lived.